NREL/H2Integrate/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist
 <!--Tick these boxes if they are complete.-->

+- [ ] `CHANGELOG.md` has been updated to describe the changes made in this PR
 - [ ] Documentation
   - [ ] Docstrings are up-to-date
   - [ ] Related `docs/` files are up-to-date, or added when necessary